 3. Cradle Mountain Huts Walk, Tasmania

-Go for the hike of the Cradle Mountain trail.
+Go for hiking in Australia to the Cradle Mountain trail.
 This one is yet another most spectacular hiking route that you can find in Australia.
 It also falls under the World Heritage Areas of Australia.
 There are two separate routes, two hiking options, one of which is a challenging six day course and the other one being a shorter and somewhat easier four day hike through the terrains, perfect for those hikers with limited time in their hands.

 Tip: Check out the rain forest on your way, you would get ample opportunities during both the trails.
 Explore the waterfalls and the valley of grassland spreading vast across.